Asmita Adhikari: Early life

 Adhikari was born on 14 April 1996, in Damak, Jhapa, Nepal.
 She developed an early interest in music and participated in inter-school singing competitions.
 She holds a Bachelor of Science in Nursing and is a registered nurse.

 Musical career

 In 2018, Asmita Adhikari competed in Nepal Idol Season 2, where she finished as the third runner-up.

 Her debut song was "Timro Mayale Badhera Rakha".
 She collaborated with Kali Prasad Baskota on the song "Sali Man Paryo" for the movie Ghamad Shere, which has over 150 million views on YouTube.
 She also released a rendition of "Tadha Vaye Pani".

 Adhikari has provided playback vocals for several movies, including Ma Yesto Geet Gauchhu 2, Ghamad Shere, A Mero Hajur 4, Chapali Height, Rato Tika Nidharma, Prasad, Babari, Aincho Paincho, and Jai Ho.
-Adhikari also performed in multiple cities of USA during 2023 Dashain and Tihar festival.
+Adhikari also performed in multiple cities of US during 2023 Dashain and Tihar festival.

 Personal life

 Adhikari married Mahesh Kale, a Nepali musician and lyricist, in 2025.